-a.
+- a.
 Potential Impact: The proposed Project represents a land use that is different from current surrounding land uses (rural, residential, undeveloped areas, but also previous airport use).
 The significance, likelihood and degree of the aesthetic impact(s) is expected to be minor given development of the Agribusiness Park will likely involve construction of relatively low profile one-to-two story buildings.
-It should also be noted that the area does not include any officially designated federal, state or local scenic or aesthetic resources.

-- i.
-Information needed: Existing features in the area (and the proposed water tank) and descriptions of the types of potential uses and buildings.
-Illustrations/sight line sketches depicting the potential appearance of site from surrounding areas. - ii.
+It should also be noted that the area does not include any officially designated federal, state or local scenic or aesthetic resources. - Information needed: Existing features in the area (and the proposed water tank) and descriptions of the types of potential uses and buildings.
+Illustrations/sight line sketches depicting the potential appearance of site from surrounding areas (especially any residential properties abutting the site). - ii.
 Possible mitigation: Layout of site and uses (restrictions on uses in certain areas and building height).
-Implement aesthetic and architectural standards. - b.
+Implement aesthetic and architectural standards, and potential required buffers. - b.
 Potential Impact: The development of uses with the Agribusiness Park site could be inconsistent with the predominant architectural scale and character of the area. - i.
 Information needed: Documentation and visualizations of potential development scenarios. - ii.
 Possible mitigation: Site layout, landscaping/screening and architectural requirements that are consistent with Town of Evans code.
 Development of design guidelines consistent with the Town of Evans requirements for future structures developed with Agribusiness Park site. - c.
 Potential Impact: Installation of site lighting fixtures that could change dark sky conditions. - i.
 Information needed: Anticipated extent and type of site lighting to be used on buildings and around site. - ii.
 Possible mitigation: Use of dark sky compliant lighting; limits on lighting intensity, proper orientation, number and height of fixtures and use of shielding that is consistent with Town of Evans code.
-Incorporating landscaping and lighting requirements that are consistent with the Town of Evans code
+Incorporating landscaping and lighting requirements that are consistent with the Town of Evans code a.
+Potential Impact: The Project may impact historic and cultural resources in the area.
+However, as a result of the site's extensive prior site disturbance